 There’s also the occasional foil cards that aren’t seeing any competitive play at all that seem to have incredible prices relative to their nonfoil counterparts.
 This demand comes from what the Magic card industry calls the ‘invisibles’ or what I like to call the “Kitchen Table MTG” community.

-My money in Magic is basically on the seven Vintage sets, plus Modern, Pauper, and Commander playable foils.
+If you’re looking to dump excess cash into Magic cards, your best bet is to collect cards from the seven Vintage sets, plus Modern, Pauper, and Commander playable foils.
 In particular, I like cards that see play in two or all three of those formats (plus Legacy and Vintage if possible).
 I avoid Standard-legal cards like the plague, although there are very good cards in some Standard formats that eventually make an easy transition to Modern value-wise; however, these are few and far between.

-In this Magic card investment guide, we’ve barely scratched the surface of Magic the Gathering investment.
+In this guide, we’ve barely scratched the surface of investing in Magic the Gathering cards.
 Just remember, as with any investment, DO YOUR OWN RESEARCH BEFORE INVESTING IN MAGIC CARDS!

 Important note: This article is written for informational and entertainment purposes only; it is not to be construed as professional financial advice!